 - Add stormwater management facilities

 The area of Ridge Pike between Norristown and Philadelphia is nearly 5 miles long and costly to rebuild.
 In order to fund and construct improvements as quickly as possible, the project is divided into several manageable segments.
 Each one has its own timeline and funding.
 The portion between Crescent Avenue and Philadelphia is one of many.
 For more information about improvements to other segments of Ridge Pike, please visit www.ridgepikeproject.com and www.lafayettestreetproject.com.

 The Crescent Ave. to Philadelphia segment is currently in preliminary engineering (PE) and approaching 30% of design.
 Staff from the Montgomery County Planning Commission (MCPC) and Montgomery County Roads and Bridges Department meet frequently with professional staff from Whitemarsh and Springfield Township to discuss the design as it evolves.
 MCPC staff are also working with property owners to address their concerns.
 By the end of 2017, the PE phase is expected to wrap up and final design will begin.

-The Montgomery County Planning Commission and Montgomery County Department of Roads and Bridges held a public open house for the Crescent Avenue to Philadelphia segment on June 20, 2016.
-The event featured conceptual plan displays highlighting existing conditions as well as possible improvements.
-Attendees had the opportunity to circulate among the various displays to gather information, make comments, and discuss the different facets of the project with the project team members.
+The Montgomery County Planning Commission and the Montgomery County Department of Roads and Bridges will hold a second public open house for the Crescent Avenue to Philadelphia segment on June 6, 2017.
+The event will feature preliminary plan displays highlighting the proposed improvements.
+Attendees will have an opportunity to circulate among the various displays to gather information, make comments, and discuss the different facets of the project with the project team members.
 A brief presentation will take place at 6:30 PM.
-Click on the links below to view the presentation, handout, and comment form for the second open house.
+Click on the link below to view the presentation, handout, and comment form for the second open house.
 Information on the first open house, which took place on June 20, 2016, is also available below.